marain87/PdfiumAndroid/README.md

 It will be used with the forked [AndroidPdFViewer](https://github.com/lion1988dev/AndroidPdfViewer)

+## What's new in 1.9.6
+* upgrade gradle plugin and ndk to support for 16KB pages

 ## What's new in 1.9.5
 * Fix issue to support annotation and signature